sleepingkingstudios/rspec-sleeping_king_studios/README.md

 In addition, verifies the `#failure_message_when_negated` of the matcher by comparing it against a `#failure_message_when_negated` method in the example group.
 This should be defined using `let(:failure_message_when_negated) { 'expected not to match' }`.

-See Fails With A Positive Expectatio, above, for behavior when the example group does not define `#failure_message_when_negated`.
+See Fails With A Positive Expectation, above, for behavior when the example group does not define `#failure_message_when_negated`.

 ## License